 Federal student loan repayment incentive program

-The federal government has paid over $452.8 million in student loan repayment incentives to new hires and current employees just since 2008.
+The federal government has paid over $658 million in student loan repayment incentives to new hires and current employees just since the program began.
 Student loan repayment is intended to be a tool for agencies to use when necessary to help them achieve their recruitment and retention goals.
 The federal student loan repayment program authorizes agencies to repay federally insured student loans as a recruitment or retention incentive for candidates or current employees of the agency.

 Although the student loan is not forgiven, agencies may make payments to the loan holder of up to a maximum of $10,000 for an employee in a calendar year and a total of not more than $60,000 for any one employee.
 Employees that accept loan payment are required to sign a service agreement to remain in the service of the paying agency for a period of at least three years.
 Employees must reimburse the paying agency for all benefits received if he or she is separated voluntarily or separated involuntarily for cause or poor performance.
 In addition, an employee must maintain an acceptable level of performance in order to continue to receive repayment benefits.